top of page

 Once a Cheater, Always a Cheater?

 In relationships, the phrase "once a cheater, always a cheater" often echoes in our cultural psyche, instilling a sense of inevitability about infidelity.
 But is this belief really true?
 Through a compassionate exploration of real-life experiences, we can find that the answer is not as straightforward as it seems.
 Challenging the Myth The adage suggests that individuals who have strayed once are doomed to do so again.
-However, many clients who have experienced infidelity fi
+However, many clients who have experienced infidelity fin

 -